Markovian linearization of random walks on groups: Computing drift and entropy

 On the other hand, the martingale property with the $L^{1}$ convergence gives that for all bounded measurable functions $f$ on $\cPr$, for all $x \in X$,

 Therefore $\rho_{x}$ must be the law of $V$ when $Z_0 =x$, that is $\rho_x = \nu_{x}$, and is consequently unique. \end{proof}

-We are finally ready to prove Theorem \ref{prop:formula_entropy_explicit}.
+We are finally ready to prove Theorem \ref{thm:formula_entropy_explicit}.

-\begin{proof}[Proof of Theorem \ref{prop:formula_entropy_explicit}] We apply Lemma \ref{le:nuinvV} in the context of colored random walks, with $X = S \times [r]$ and $Q((g,u)(h,v)) = \mu_{h}(u,v)$.
-Due to the form of the transition probabilities the law of $V$ is only indexed by colors.
-It remains to use Corollary \ref{cor:convergenceRN} in conjonction with the integral formula of the entropy given by Theorem \ref{thm:formula_entropy_integral}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:formula_entropy_explicit}] We apply Lemma \ref{le:nuinvV} in the context of coloured random walks, with $X = S \times [r]$ and $Q((g,u)(h,v)) = \mu_{h}(u,v)$.
+Due to the form of the transition probabilities the law of $V$ is only indexed by colours.
+It remains to use Corollary \ref{cor:convergenceRN} in conjonction with the integral formula of the entropy given by Theorem \ref{thm:formula_drift_entropy}. \end{proof}